Set up a little free library in your building’s laundry, office break room or other public space.

 Borrow Things for Free

 Borrow tools from the South Street Seaport free tool lending library.
-Borrow a tie for that next interview from the Queens Library (Philly’s got a tool libe and a tie libe, too.).
+Borrow a tie for that next interview from the Queens Library or a work accessory from the Riverside Library (Philly’s got a tool libe and a tie libe, too.).
 Citizens Committee is happy to share video projectors, tents, bullhorns and more to folks running block parties, fundraisers.

 Lend Stuff to Neighbors